joelchrono12/joelchrono12.ml/_posts/2025-08-07-webrings-clubs-and-blogrolls-im-part-of.md

 Because of this process, I've encountered websites that have added me to their blogrolls or linked me in some way, and I thought it'd be fun to share some of those.
 While we are at it, I have linked to some other sites that I'm a part of, from clubs, webrings, viral challenges, independent search engines and some other mentions I found.

 I think I want to create a [/slashpage](https://slashpages.net) for this, but I am not too sure about what to call it, maybe something along the lines of **/memberships** or **/mentions**? let me know what you think!

+**Update**: I can't believe I forgot this since I literally read Wouter's post recently, but he did an [/impact](https://brainbaking.com/impact/) featuring the sites that have mentioned him as well, although he listed them by country, and made a heat map too.
+Go check it out!

 Alas, here is an incomplete compilation of links that link me back!